For Unexpected Moments with Your Pooch

 - Your hospitalisation and boarding fees (Lifetime cover only)

-You can insure your dog from 8 weeks of age.
-The upper limit to start a new policy for most dogs is their 8th birthday, but for some breeds it’s their 5th birthday.
+There is an upper limit to start a new policy for most dogs is their 8th birthday, but for some breeds it’s their 5th birthday.
 Once your dog is insured, cover can continue beyond these age limits, subject to the terms and conditions of their policy.

 We’re unable to cover any dogs that are required to be registered under the Dangerous Dogs Act 1991 and/or .
 This includes any dogs crossbred with these breeds.